vsajip/sarge/docs/overview.rst

 Released: Not yet.

+- Fixed #37: Instead of an OSError with a "no such file or directory" message, a ValueError is raised with a more informative "Command not found" message.

 - Fixed #38: Replaced ``async`` keyword argument with ``async_``, as ``async`` has become a keyword in Python 3.7.

+- Fixed #39: Updated tutorial example on progress monitoring.

 0.1.4
 ~~~~~